rjmags1/slack-clone/docs/design.md

 | Logout | /logout | Users get redirected here by the WebClient service when they decide to logout and are then redirected to the appropriate WebClient Service endpoint. |
 | Register | /register | Users get redirected here by the WebClient service when they decide to create a new account. |

+#### Testing

+Testing for the Identity Service will include unit tests asserting on correct functionality of each of the endpoints exposed by the underlying IdentityServer.
+Unit tests will also assert on the contents of the scopes detailed above as well as correct scope delegation to configured clients.

 <h3><a id="web-client-service" href="#web-client-service">WebClient Service</a><a href="#services" style="padding-left:7px;font-size:1.2rem;color:grey;">▴</a></h3>